Veracity0/Shadow-Rift/README.md

 ShadowRiftConsult is a consult script, so all it can do is whatever you can do in combat: steal, use combat skills, cast combat spells, use combat items, and so on.

 1) For mundane shadow monsters (less dangerous), if you can pickpocket, do so.
 Item Drops are reduced by 80% in the Shadow Rifts, but that doesn't apply to pickpocket.
-2) If you have the "Silent Treatment" skill, which negates physical and elemental resistances, cast it.
-(Except for the shadow scythe, which will kill you on the second round.)
+2) If you have the "Silent Treatment" skill, which negates physical and elemental resistances for non-bosses, cast it.
 3) Then repeat, doing your configured choice of action.
    - If you have a combat spell configured, cast it
    - Otherwise, attack